fru/btld-template/literate/1-base-state.md

 is heavily inspired by the amazing [immer.js](https://github.com/immerjs/immer) library.

-### Other Frameworks
+## Other Frameworks

-Other frameworks have their own approaches.
+Reactivity is a key differentiator among front-end frameworks.
+Each framework has its unique approach to data synchronization and DOM adaptation.

 For example, React uses a virtual DOM and compares two versions to detect changes.
 Angular 2 re-evaluates expressions used in components and improves performance with VM inline caching.
 Vue 2 uses a reactive system that watches the properties accessed during rendering using getters and setters provided by Object.defineProperty().

 However, when dealing with deeply nested data, these approaches can present challenges.
 Redux, a state management library commonly used with React,